 Turn the key on, and with the engine running check the LEDs on the GPS unit within 2 minutes.
 They should display the following sequence after everything is connected.

 Solid green.
-If blinking, ensure unit is an area with cellular coverage.
+If blinking, ensure unit is in an area with cellular coverage.

 Solid green or orange.
 If blinking, the GPS is acquiring satellite positioning (antenna must have a clear view to sky).
 Do not proceed further until GPS LED is solid.